medusa-project/active-medusa/README.md

 repository until `save` is called on it.

 Before it can be saved, however, you must specify where in the Fedora node hierarchy you want it to reside.
-You do that by setting its `parent_url`
+This is done by setting its `parent_url`
 property:

 ```ruby